 Blood clots occur when blood flow is slowed or stopped.
 Flying on an airplane can increase your risk for blood clots, and you may need to avoid air travel for a period of time following the diagnosis of a clot.

 Sitting still for extended periods of time can affect blood circulation and lead to the development of blood clots.
-Airplane flights of four hours or more may be a risk factor for deep vein thrombosis (DVT) and pulmonary embolism (PE).
+Airplane flights of may be a risk factor for deep vein thrombosis (DVT) and pulmonary embolism (PE).
 DVT and PE are serious complications of blood clots that may be fatal in some cases.

 DVT and PE can be prevented and treated in many cases, and there are things you can do on long flights to reduce your risk.
 Even people with a history of blood clots can enjoy airplane travel.